 - Wood rot fungus – This type of fungus feeds on the wooden structure of your crawl space.
 Over time this fungus can decay the structure of your home, causing floor system failure and sagging/bouncy floors.

 Dealing with mold in your crawl space or home, it may seem scary.
 For peace of mind and a healthy home, call us today for a free quote on your crawl space mold remediation today.

 - Assess the damage.
-Call Affordable Foundation & Home Repairs today to have one of our technicians examine to what extent mold has damaged you crawl space.
+Call Affordable Foundation The Crack Guys today to have one of our technicians perform an in-depth mold inspection of your crawl space.
 We offer antimicrobial treatment to a soda blasting the areas in which mold was found, stripping it completely from the wood.
 The antimicrobial solution will kill any mold or fungus present.
 Mold can stain wood, thus soda blasting removes any surface staining that may be left behind.

 - Prepare for mold removal.
-Ventilation is a crucial part of mold removal.
-The crews at Affordable Foundation & Home Repair will ensure vents are sealed and fans are installed throughout to circulate the air out of the crawl space.
+Ventilation is a crucial part of mold treatment.
+The crews at Affordable Foundation The Crack Guys will ensure vents are sealed and fans are installed throughout to circulate the air out of the crawl space.

 - Applying Chemicals.
-Affordable Foundation & Home Repairs crews will saturate the areas and scrub the areas to ensure that mold is removed.
+Affordable Foundation The Crack Guys crews will saturate the areas and scrub the areas to ensure proper crawlspace mold removal.